 Extra virgin olive oil act as a protective agent for cells and bones

 In conclusion, CBD and Extra virgin olive oil demonstrated both an activity on the cellular level of the human body.
 It has been shown that CBD and olive oil can reduce cell stress and protect cells from inflammation where CBD and olive oil show the capacity to reduce cell stress and to protect the cell as an anti-inflammatory effect.
-The synergy between the two substances provide the healthiest way to consume CBD with such a carrier as the extra virgin olive oil acting globally on the cell promoting the optimal health benefit for you.
-Our product has assembled the best of organic extra virgin olive oil with its phenolic compounds to enhance CBD effect on the human body.
-By combining impressive CBD properties with olive oil we try to assemble the secret of longevity from the Mediterranean and a blissful homeostasis.
+The synergy between the two substances provides the healthiest way to consume CBD with such a carrier as the extra virgin olive oil acting globally on the cell promoting the optimal health benefit for you.
+Our product has assembled the best of organic extra virgin olive oil with its phenolic compounds to enhance the CBD effect on the human body.
+By combining impressive CBD properties with olive oil we try to assemble the secret of longevity from the Mediterranean and blissful homeostasis.
 Cannabidiol (CBD), ECS and its synergy with extra virgin Olive Oil.
+You can find our CBD oil product in different concentrations, as you can see, by clicking here Bibliography: